phil-opp/blog_os/blog/content/second-edition/posts/07-hardware-interrupts/index.md

 We performed the following changes:

 - We keep the writer locked for the complete test by using the `lock()` method explicitly.
-Instead of `println`, we use the [`writeln`] marco that allows printing to an already locked writer.
+Instead of `println`, we use the [`writeln`] macro that allows printing to an already locked writer.
 - To avoid another deadlock, we disable interrupts for the tests duration.
 Otherwise the test might get interrupted while the writer is still locked.
 - Since the timer interrupt handler can still run before the test, we print an additional newline `\n` before printing the string `s`.
 This way, we avoid test failure when the timer handler already printed some `.` characters to the current line.